Research at GRID is transdisciplinary and integrative, producing scholarship aimed at shifting paradigms and advancing the field.

 Race in Research and Healthcare

-Controversies over race conceptualizations and use have been ongoing for centuries and have been shaped, in part, by researchers (e.g. anthropologists and geneticists), and healthcare providers (e.g. physicians).
-We are conducting research to examine prevailing views of these professionals on race, ancestry, and genetics and their separate and combined roles in health and health disparities.
+Controversies over concepts and uses of race have been ongoing for centuries and have been shaped, in part, by researchers (e.g. anthropologists and geneticists), and healthcare providers (e.g. physicians).
+We are conducting research to examine prevailing views of these professionals on race, ancestry, and genetics, and to identify and address related areas of concern in research and healthcare.

-Research, education, and engagement at GRID all explore aspects and impacts of sickle cell disease for individuals and societies.
+Research, education, and engagement at GRID all explore aspects and impacts of sickle cell disease for individuals and societies across the globe.